 In this coding tip, we discuss the proper approach character value assignment for VATS.

-But first, what is VATS?
+What is VATS?

 VATS is an abbreviation for “video assisted thoracic surgery.”
 VATS is a minimally invasive surgical technique used to diagnose and treat problems in organs within the thorax such as the lungs and pleura.
 During VATS, a tiny camera (thoracoscope) and surgical instruments are inserted into the chest through small incisions or ports in the chest wall.
 The thoracoscope transmits images of the inside of the chest onto a video monitor, guiding the surgeon in performing the procedure.
 When compared with a traditional open operation (thoracotomy), VATS may result in less pain and shorten recovery time.
 Some examples of VATS surgery include lung lobectomy, esophagectomy, lung biopsy, surgery to relieve GERD and hiatal hernia repairs.